Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Resolution Analysis

-While \N\ \ACs\ holds major intrinsic MO information, it is unlikely to resolved (\DCS $\geq$25) alone.
+While \N\ \ACs\ holds significant intrinsic MO information, it is unlikely to resolve (\DCS $\geq$25) alone.
 This outcome is similar to that of JUNO.
 Of course, the natural question may be whether their combination could yield the full resolution.
 Unfortunately, as it will be shown, this is unlikely but not far.
 Therefore, in the following, we shall consider their combined potential, along with T2K, to provide the extra missing push.
-This may be somewhat counter-intuitive, since T2K has just been shown to hold very small intrinsic MO sensitivity; i.e. $\leq$4 units of \DCS.
-Indeed, the role of T2K, along with \N, has an alternative path to enhance the overall sensitivity, which is to be described next.
+This may be somewhat counter-intuitive since T2K has just been shown to hold minimal intrinsic MO sensitivity, i.e., $\leq$4 units of \DCS.
+Indeed, T2K, once combined, has an alternative path to enhance the overall sensitivity, which is to be described next.